net-daemon/docs/docs/started/development.md

   }
 ```
 6. Open the devcontainer from the command pallet in vscode ("Remote-Containers: Reopen Folder in Container").
-7. When the devcontainer has started execute the folowing command to set it up: `dc init`.
+7. When the devcontainer has started execute the folowing command to set it up: `container init`.
-8. To start the app, execute this command: `dc run` in the console inside the container.
+8. To start the app, execute this command: `container run` in the console inside the container.
 8. Hack away!
 Run and debug your stuff!